 You get strapped to the pilot and off you go!
 These flights are also suitable for wheelchair users, we saw a video of a flight made by a lady who uses a wheelchair and you can see she had great fun!

 Go down Europe's most beautiful river, the turquoise blue Soca, in a dingy with just a helmet, an oar and your raw courage.
-Or take a more gentle ride along the emerald green Krka river which forms part of the border between Slovenia and Croatia.
+Or take a more gentle ride along the warmer Kolpa river which forms part of the border between Slovenia and Croatia.

 All around you will hear the calls getting louder and closer and if the conditions are right, you might be lucky enough to see some of these powerful beasts doing battle.

-Close to the coast there is a region known as Slovenia's Winter Garden, where the weather is warmer and the vegetables grow earliar.
+Close to the coast there is a region known as Slovenia's Winter Market Garden, where the weather is Mediterranean and the vegetables grow earlier.
 This area borders Croatia and the hills are covered in olive trees.
-We have a friend who makes award winning olive oil and you can visit his plantatio sample the oil even buy some small bottles to take home and maybe take a walk or cycle and use his swimming to cool off!
+We have a friend who makes award winning olive oil and you can visit his plantation, sample the oil even buy some small bottles to take home and maybe take a walk or cycle and use his swimming to cool off!

-Slovenia is full of castles, walls and bunkers with stories to tell about empires and armies defending this vital route in central Europe.
+Slovenia is full of castles, walls and bunkers with stories to tell about empires and armies defending this vital route into and out of central Europe.
 There is also so much social history to learn about in a country that was split into different languge zones at different times.

 Close to us there are the remains of a massive Roman fortress, controlling the main road from central Europe to Rome.
-Our guides can help unlock the secrets of why so many churches here are high on top of hills with fortified walls around them and also show you so many hidden sites, now overgrown with forest.
+There are also many churches here are high on top of hills with fortified walls around them and we decided to call them Fortress Churches..

-And high above Landol, just a short walk to the next village of St Michael under Nanos, are the remains of a Celtic prehistoric fortified settlement, controlling this valley and taking the Romans many many years to conquer.
+And high above Landol, just a short walk to the next village of St Michael under Nanos, are the remains of a Celtic prehistoric fortified settlement, which controlled this valley and took the Romans many hundreds of years to conquer.